Patrick Corbin: 2017–2018: rotation regular

-Washington Nationals
+Washington Nationals (2019–2024)

+2019: World Series winner

 On December 7, 2018, the Washington Nationals announced a six-year deal with Corbin worth $140 million.

-On July 2, 2019, Corbin chose to wear number 45 in his start against the Miami Marlins to honor the late Tyler Skaggs who died the day before.
-In 2019, he was 14–7 with a 3.25 ERA (8th in the NL) in 33 starts, in which he struck out 238 batters in 202.0 innings.
+On July 2, 2019, Corbin chose to wear number 45 in his start against the Miami Marlins to honor Tyler Skaggs, who died the day before.
+In 2019, he was 14–7 with a 3.25 ERA (8th in the NL) in 33 starts, in which he struck out 238 batters in 202 innings.

+In the 2019 postseason, the Nationals used Corbin as both a starter and a reliever.
+He started Game 1 of the NLDS against the Los Angeles Dodgers and pitched six innings, surrendering only one earned run, but recording the loss since the Nationals did not score.
+In Game 3, he started three games and entered from the bullpen in five.
+In Game 3, he came in for relief for the first time, but was rocked for six runs, recording only two outs.
+In the deciding Game 5, he finished the seventh inning and pitched the eighth, allowing zero runs and zero hits.
+In Game 2 of the NLCS against the St. Louis Cardinals, he pitched to one batter in the ninth inning.
+He started NLCS Game 4, recording the win in the Nationals' pennant-clinching victory.

-In Game 7 of the 2019 World Series, Corbin was the winning pitcher, leading to the Nationals' first championship in franchise history.
+In the 2019 World Series against the Houston Astros, Corbin relieved Max Scherzer in Game 1, pitching a scoreless sixth inning.
+Starting Game 4, he took the loss after giving up 4 runs over 6 innings.
+In Game 7, Corbin pitched the sixth, seventh, and eighth innings, allowing no runs and just two hits.
+He was the winning pitcher, leading to the Nationals' first championship in franchise history.
 Corbin's 13.886 strikeouts per nine innings pitched in the 2019 playoffs was the third highest by a pitcher in a single MLB postseason.
 Corbin won the 2019 Warren Spahn Award.

+2020–2024: struggles

-In 2020, Corbin was 2–7 with a 4.66 ERA.
-He led the NL in hits allowed (85), and had the highest WHIP of all NL qualified pitchers (1.569).
+In 2020, Corbin was 2–7 with a 4.66 ERA and 60 strikeouts in 65 2/3 innings pitched across 11 starts.
+He led the NL in hits allowed (85) and had the highest WHIP of all NL-qualified pitchers (1.569).

 In 2021, Corbin had what was up to that point the worst season of his career.
 His ERA of 5.82 was the worst among qualified pitchers, and he led the National League in home runs allowed (37) and the majors in losses (16), earned runs allowed (111), and OPS against (.855).
 He gave up the most home runs per 9 innings pitched of all major leaguers, at 1.94.